Add office photos

 What are the pros and cons of working in bp?

 Working at bp comes with several advantages and disadvantages.
-It is highly rated for work life balance and salary & benefits.
-However, it is poorly rated for promotions / appraisal, based on 300+ employee reviews on AmbitionBox.
+It is highly rated for work life balance, salary & benefits and company culture.
+However, it is poorly rated for promotions / appraisal, based on 400+ employee reviews on AmbitionBox.

 Stay ahead in your career.
 Get AmbitionBox app